 Memory, especially when it belongs to a community, always has a material aspect.
 Mediated records or documents and their collections are what we usually refer to as archives.
 Documents are by no means univocal objects; they testify to the medium in which they were recorded, to the technological progress, and other processes specific to their time.
 Records are always records of an event and of their own medium and material.
 The double visibility of documents occupies a central place in many of Sascha Pohle’s works.
-He engages with the scene of the archive on several levels.
 Re-photographing images with archival weight, which is an operation he uses in many of his works, results in reanimating, re-presenting, or giving them another visibility, but also is a meditation on the material and conceptual infrastructure of the archive.
-The image is no longer an evidence, or an index of a time past, but a document in motion, an emphatically contemporary object.
-Ornaments of Property (2013 – 2015), Statues Also Die (2012), Attachments (2015) challenge traditional ideas of chronology and visual economies of interpretation to perform a visual archaeology, in which contradictions and iconic resonances become productive principles.
+The image is no longer an evidence, or an index of a time past, but a document in motion, an emphatically contemporary object.1 Ornaments of Property (2013 – 2015), Statues Also Die (2012), Attachments (2015) challenge traditional ideas of chronology and visual economies of interpretation to perform a visual archaeology, in which contradictions and iconic resonances become productive principles.
 This folding of the past within the present-day artwork is a reflection on the material conditions of memory, the impossibility of a total archive, but also is a symptom of a desire to speculate about future modes of circulating and perceiving images.

 Image: Sascha Pohle, Passage, 2016-ongoing